CSCAR/workshop-stata-intro/stata_markdown/02-basics.md

 Without getting too into the details of how the command works, we can see examine the command.

 - The command is `regress`.
-- In the list of variables, the first position (the `y`) in a privileged position as the dependent variable, and all remaining variables are independent.
-(In other words, the variable is of one type, the remainder (in any order) are another type.)
+- In the list of variables is `y x1 x2 x3 x4`.
+In the `regress` command, the choice of the first listed variable matters.
 - We are fitting the model on on the subset where `z > 5`.
-- There are two options, `vce(robust)` which changes how the model is estimated and `beta` which changes how the output is displayed.
+- There are two options, `vce(robust)` which changes how errors in the model are estimated and `beta` which changes how the output is displayed.

 ^#^^#^^#^ Referring to variables

-In the example of the `regress` command above, 4 variables we referred to were `x1` through `x4`.
+In the example of the `regress` command above, we referred to (in addition to `y`) variables `x1` through `x4`.
 If you have only a few variables to refer to, typing each in (or double-clicking on their entry in the Variables pane) is sufficient.
 However, if the number of variables grows, this becomes tedious.
 Thankfully there are two alternatives.

 First, we can use the wild card `\*`^[This is the reason why `*` as a comment does not work in the middle of a line (and we use `//` instead).]
 For example, we could refer to those four `x#` variables as `x*`.
 However, be careful, as this would also match `x5`, `x6`, `xage`, `xcats`, etc. It can also